 Olives are stone fruits and just like fresh squeezed juice, olive oil is the juice of an olive.
-Each olive oil has its' own unique flavor characteristics.
-As there are hundreds of variety of olives, each produces its own variety of olive oil.
-Soil conditions, weather, and how the olives are processed impacts the flavor and health benefits of the olive oil.
+As there are hundreds of variety of cultivated olives, each produces its own varietal of olive oil with its own unique flavor characteristics.
+Not only that, but soil conditions, weather, and how the olives are processed impacts how the olive oil will taste.

 1. Start with a mild olive oil.
 Olive oil usually comes in three flavor intensities; mild, medium, and robust.
-After you have gone through the steps of tasting the mild, work your way to medium intensity and then to the robust olive oils.
+After you have gone through the steps of tasting a mild one, work your way to medium intensity and then to the robust olive oils.
 Sip some water in between each tasting.

 2. Pour 1 - 2 tablespoons of olive oil in a small cup.